anutummala/AI-ML-Projects/README.md

 - GaussianNB is used for continuous numeric features; MultinomialNB/BernoulliNB for discrete/binary features.
 - Predictions are made by computing probabilities and selecting the class with the highest probability.
 - Evaluated model with accuracy, confusion matrix, classification report, and visualized decision boundaries.

+# Day 24
+- Decision Trees split data recursively to predict the target class.
+- Splits are chosen based on Gini Index or Entropy (Information Gain).
+- Easy to interpret: visualize tree to understand decisions.
+- Risk of overfitting can be controlled with parameters like max_depth.
+- Evaluated model with accuracy, confusion matrix, classification report, and visualized the decision tree.